divslinger/Android-Merchant-App/TEST_PLAN.md

    * Click on device 'Home' button to put the app in background
    * Resume the paused app
    * Confirm that it opens on the 'Payment REQUEST' screen with an amount of 10
+   * Click 'BACK' button
+   * Confirm that it does NOT go back to the 'Payment INPUT' screen and stays on the 'Payment REQUEST' screen otherwise the invoice would get lost

 #### Compatibility
 1. Use an Android device with OS 10